 How Hydraulic Power Steering Works

 The hydraulic power steering fluid is pressurized by the power steering pump.
 It’s directed by the control valve.
-More on that in a moment.
+More on that in a brief moment.

 The steering rack sits inside a cylindrical housing, along with several O-Rings and pressure regulators.
 It has a ring jutting out in the center.
 This seals against the cylinder and acts as a piston once the power steering pump and control valve start operating.

-The contrary is also true, of course.
+The opposite is also true, of course.

 How Electric Power Steering Works